T16K/Bunkyo-Kendo/docs/source/index.rst

 Referências
 -----------

-Kendo - Approaches for All Levels (Sotaro Honda)
+Ans examination of a tactical learning model in kendo for introduction courses Kendo - Approaches for All Levels
+Kendo Guide for Beginners
+The Official Guide for Kendo Instructions